Do you easily accept and remember the praise you’ve achieved?

 When virtues are pointed out first, flaws seem less insurmountable.Judith Martin

 As we move through school and into work, this focus on ‘what’s wrong’ is strengthened further as we are constantly directed to notice what’s not working.
 It’s no surprise that we have difficulty remembering the times when someone pointed out what we did well.

 Start to notice what you have done well.
-This doesn’t mean avoiding what has gone wrong, just bring them both into perspective.
+This doesn’t mean avoiding what has gone wrong, just bringing them both into perspective.